-LAGOS and RIVERS STATE, Nigeria — Dr. Bola Oyeledun arrived at Patrick Yakowa Hospital in Kaduna, Nigeria, in 2005, during the peak of Africa’s HIV and AIDS epidemic.
+LAGOS and RIVERS STATE, Nigeria — Dr. Bola Oyeledun arrived at General Hospital in Kafanchan, Kaduna State in 2005, during the peak of Africa’s HIV and AIDS epidemic.
 Scores of patients awaited her.
-There were 6,000 people on the waitlist for treatment.
-An emaciated, HIV-positive baby was rushed to her attention by a distressed head nurse and the mother who, sobbing, begged Oyeledun to save her child.
+An emaciated, possibly HIV-positive baby was rushed to her attention by a distressed head nurse and the mother who, sobbing, begged Oyeledun to save her child.
 She couldn’t.

 Oyeledun had traveled to Nigeria at the behest of ICAP, at Columbia University, which had kicked off operations in the country that year with funding from the U.S. President’s Emergency Plan for AIDS Relief.
 The center’s mandate in Nigeria was to deliver initiatives providing quality care while ultimately transitioning responsibility to local organizations.

 Largely thanks to PEPFAR’s support, the situation has changed dramatically over the last 13 years.
 Across Nigeria’s 33,000 health facilities — 4,000 of which provide HIV and AIDS care — it is rare to find a hospital ward filled with patients with AIDS.
 HIV prevention messaging is no longer the taboo topic that it once was.

 As of June 2017, PEPFAR had invested more than $5 billion in Nigeria.
 That funding has provided antiretroviral treatment for 880,668 people, HIV testing for 7.76 million people, and care and support for 1.28 million orphans, vulnerable children, and their caregivers.
 The number of yearly new infections has edged downward from an estimated 316,733 in 2003 to 239,155 in 2013.